 A tangled life is a small life.
 It is a life of hiding, running and avoiding.
 It is life of emotional reactivity, isolation and fear.
 It is an under-being, under-earning and under-performing life.

 We build a tangled life when connection doesn’t feel safe.
-No wonder we duck, hide and try to master invisibility.
+So, we duck, hide and try to master invisibility to survive.

 When becoming seen feels so unsafe, we learn to close our eyes, clog our ears and shut down our hearts.